asafiw/simloud-docs/src/pages/en/simloudfile.yaml.md

 **Possible Options**:
 `true` - always override the same header;
 `false` - set header, if it is not set only.

+Override is – receiving one method and interpreting another.

 ### `.external_api.regex`